Small Trees For Small Yards (With Pictures) — Identification Guide

 Many varieties of frangipani trees are small enough to grow as lawn trees in a compact open space.
 The small deciduous tree has large, fragrant flowers with vibrant red, orange, white or yellow petals.
 These flowers grow 3” (7.5 cm) wide and have a strong, floral fragrance.
 Frangipani trees also have leathery green leaves growing spirally on woody stems.

-Perfect for small yards or outdoor gardens in tropical and subtropical climates, dwarf frangipani trees grow 10 to 15 ft.
-(3 – 4.5 m) tall.
-These decorative trees grow well in beds and borders, containers, and they tolerate drought and salty coastal air.
+Perfect for small yards or outdoor gardens in tropical and subtropical climates, dwarf frangipani trees grow to heights of 10 to 15 ft.
+(3 – 4.5 m).
+These decorative trees thrive in beds and borders, as well as containers, and they are tolerant of drought and salty coastal air.

 Roughleaf Dogwood (Cornus drummondii)